-The US Centers for Disease Control and Prevention had just updated its guidance regarding how COVID-19 spreads, but all that changed again today.
-Last Friday, the CDC acknowledged the possibility that the virus could travel farther than 6 feet and could potentially be spread through small particles in the air.
+The CDC acknowledged virus could possibly travel farther than 6 feet and could potentially be spread through small particles in the air.
 But just hours ago, this new information was abruptly removed.

 Do they mention airborne particles at all?

-No, the CDC does not mention airborne particles at this time.
+Not yet.
 The site says that the virus spreads mainly through respiratory droplets produced when an infected person coughs, sneezes, or talks.
-And that these droplets could land in a person’s mouth or nose where they can be inhaled in and cause infection.
+And, that these droplets could land on a person’s mouth or nose when interacting or walking by.
 So, while it’s disappointing that the CDC accidentally updated its recommendations and then removed the info, please don’t let this confuse or discourage you.
-Nothing changes the fact that this virus is very contagious.
-What’s important here is that we need to continue with the safety protocols: wearing a mask, washing your hands, disinfecting common surfaces, and social distancing at least 6 feet apart.
+None of this means you should not take this virus seriously.
+Please continue doing what you are doing, wear a mask, listen to restrictions, stay 6ft apart.